 My jaw hit the floor, but when I looked around, there seemed to be mostly nods in agreement.
 Everyone agrees with this?!
-Of course I have no specific idea of what she meant by “change your culture,” and I didn’t have a chance to ask her, so this not about the CEO’s specific statement.
+Of course, I have no specific idea of what she meant by “change your culture,” and I didn’t have a chance to ask her, so this not about the CEO’s specific statement.

 Even strong, successful cultures will make significant changes over an eight-year period.
-To think, in this day and age, that your culture would not be changing strikes me as ludicrous.
+To think, in this day and age, your culture would not be changing strikes me as ludicrous.